Kwantigon/DataSpecificationNavigator/README.md

 ssh -f -N -L 0.0.0.0:11434:localhost:11434 user@remote-server
 ```

-This is important because again, if the tunnel is from 127.0.0.1:11434 to the remote server, then the backend cannot reach it from inside the container.
+This is important because if the SSH tunnel is from 127.0.0.1:11434 to the remote server, then the backend cannot reach it from inside the container.

 ## Running the app